Procare v10 Technical Information

 Prerequisites: When installing a download of Procare, say for Data Hosting, on Windows Vista or Server2008, there are required Microsoft/Windows items to install first (does not apply when installing from CD).
 See: Required Before Installation.

-Operating System Compatible with the following 32 and 64-bit versions of Windows.
+Operating System: Compatible with the following 32 and 64-bit versions of Windows.
 For the best experience, make sure all Windows Updates have been installed.

 Email To send outgoing email through Procare you must use:

 - Outlook 2003 or higher (Outlook Express is not compatible)